Holidays Calendar for November 14, 2023

 - 1972 Born: Josh Duhamel, American actor known for his role as William Lennox in the Transformers franchise, as well as for many other roles both in film and on television.

 - 1970 Southern Airways Flight 932 en route from Kinston, North Carolina to Ceredo, West Virginia crashed in the mountains near Huntington, West Virginia.
-All 75 people on board were killed, including the members of the Marshall University football team.
+All 75 people on board were killed, including members of the Marshall University football team.

 - 1969 NASA launched Apollo 12, the second crewed mission to the surface of the Moon.